wso2/docs-ei/en/streaming-integrator/docs/guides/receiving-data-in-transit.md

 ### Supported mappers

 Mappers determine the format in which the event is received.
-For information about transforming events by changing the format in which the data is received/published, see [Processing Data - Transforming Data](processing-data.md#transforming-data).
+For information about transforming events by changing the format in which the data is received/published, see [Transforming Data](transforming-data.md#transforming-message-formats).

 The following are the supported mappers when you receive data from messaging systems.